reactioncommerce/cli/README.md

 ## Step Two - Create your project(s)

 2. Create your Open Commerce project by running `reaction create-project api my-server`.
 This will create an open commerce project in the directory `my-server`.
 You can name it whatever you want.
-3. Once this is complete do `cd my-server` and then run `npm install` and then `reaction api develop`.
+3. Once this is complete do `cd my-server` and then run `npm install` and then `reaction develop api`.
 This will start the Open Commerce GraphQL server and Mongo Server.
 Press Ctrl+C to stop
 4. A sample custom plugin has been installed, and you should see its output in the logs.
 (Your Sample Plugin)
 5. To add a new plugin based on our plugin template run `reaction create-plugin api <my-plugin-name>`.
 This plugin will now be loaded the next time you start Open Commerce.